mattobrien415/blog/content/deep learning/boxing_003.md

 Here we can see the sweet spot of 0.90 clearly.
 With the bulk of the work now done, we can claim success.

-The outcome can be summed up in this elevator pitch sized statement: **"The model, with a decision threshold of 0.90, chose to place thirteen bets, winning all but one.
-With an initial investment of $1,300, it won \$292, which represents a ROI of 22.5%."**
+The outcome can be summed up in this elevator pitch sized statement:

+**"The model, with a decision threshold of 0.90, chose to place thirteen bets, winning all but one.
+With an initial investment of $1,300, it won $292, which represents a ROI of 22.5%."**

 This system performed much better than I expected.
 My initial hope was simply to build a MLP which had accuracy better than a coinflip.
 But the fact that the model can turn a profit when swimming with the Vegas sharks is very exciting.

 The next step is to put the model to use, see how it performs over a few month time period, and then see what improvements can be made.
-This is the real test -- putting my real money where my mouth is!
+This is the true test -- putting my real money where my mouth is!
 I will report back with a Part 4 of this blog post series when I have had enough wagering experience to infer what can be improved.

 Thank you for reading this far.
 Please comment if you have the inclination!